arthur-r-oliveira/sample-rbac-secrets/README.md

 [root@ushift06 ~]#
 ~~~

-demo-app => where is placed the application that needs to read the secret resource
+- namespace demo-app => where is placed the application that needs to read the secret resource
-spring-petclinic => where the secrets is placed on.
+- namespace spring-petclinic => where the secrets is placed on.

 1. Create the ServiceAccount (if it doesn't exist):